Walker High School (Walker, Louisiana): History

 Walker High School was founded and approved by the State in 1921 although it is believed that the first graduation took place in 1917.
 Walker High School was an attempt to provide quality education for the children of Walker who were too poor to provide money for education and who were only able to attend school in areas that were isolated and primitive.

 By the late 1920s interest in public education grew in Walker and the surrounding areas, so the school district proposed the sale of bonds to finance the construction of a new school.
 After initially failing in April 1928, the district expanded and in August 1928 the proposal passed with 73 in favor and 65 against.
 Construction on the school was completed by 1930.
 The school was a two-story brick building with concrete trim that featured Italian Renaissance and Italian Baroque motifs.
 When the school opened in January 1931, it was realized that money for educational equipment was lacking, so the voters in the district passed another measure leading to an additional property tax.
 This consistent effort by the citizens showed their desire for a proper education system, and allowed for the older rural schools to close and the schools consolidated their students to one location.

 Livingston Parish Public Schools desegregated following the 1969 case Dunn v.
 Livingston Parish School Board.
 The effects of desegregation were larger for Denham Springs High School because Denham Springs was the largest city in the parish.
 Prior to desegregating, Livingston Parish only had one school for African Americans called West Livingston.
 As a result, black students were bussed from all over the parish to attend school.
 Because there was a large Ku Klux Klan presence in Livingston Parish, there was not a large African American population outside of the City of Denham Springs.
 Those who did attend Walker High School following integration likely faced harsh treatment from their peers.

 By 1975, the City of Walker outgrew the building that was once Walker High School and moved to its current location.
 The building that was once Walker High School was converted into a junior high and now serves as Walker Junior High School.
 It was also placed on the National Register of Historic Places on March 3, 2000.

 In 2023, the school received national attention when Principal Jason St. Pierre punished a 17-year-old honor student for a 15-second video of her dancing at an off-campus weekend party funded by the student body, telling the student's mother that the student was not “living in the Lord’s way."
 He removed her from her role as president of the student government and rescinded his college scholarship recommendations.
+Following a backlash, he reinstated the student, apologized, and resigned.